Ron Hines DVM PhD

 Noise Aversions – The Fear Of Loud Noises & The Fear Of Thunder

+That’s my dog Maxx.
+Maxx is quite fearful of thunder.
 Fear of thunder is probably the most common of all dog phobias.
-My dog Maxx is quite upset by thunder.
 In some dogs, the noise causes only mild anxiety.
 Some extra coddling and praise and some hands-on comforting usually solves the problem.
-But in others cases, the dog becomes frantic, the symptoms are major and not easy to brush aside.
-Your dog might run off or hide and refuse to come out when you call.
+But in others cases, the dog becomes frantic, the symptoms are major take a long time to disipate.
+Your dog might run off or hide.
+It might refuse to come out when you call.
 It might dash out into traffic.
 What begins as only a fear of thunder can progress into fear of a variety of sudden loud noises.
 Noise-related fear problems tend to increase as dogs age.
 Your dog also senses quite accurately how thunder and lightening affects you.
-If they cause you anxiety, they will likely cause your dog anxiety as well.
-Although all the methods I mention later to lessen anxiety can lessen the fear of loud noises, the best solution is always to avoid placing you dog in situations where the pet is forced to deal with loud noises.
-When that is unavoidable, or you just need a safe fall-back option, consider the purchase of a thunder shirt. (ref) If that is unsuccessful, ask your veterinarian to issue your dog a mild tranquilizer such as acepromazine that you can keep on hand.
-Some find diazepam, chlorazepate and alprazolam helpful and SILEO® claims to be helpful as well.
-But there is great variation as to what the effects of all these drugs will be in individual dogs.
-Although acepromazine has fallen out of favor, I am not convinced that any of the other medication options are superior to it when used on an as-needed basis.
-With time and additional non-drug approached, a time often comes when these drugs become unnecessary.
+If thunder and lightening cause you expressed or unexpressed anxiety, they will likely cause your dog anxiety as well.

 Fear of Fireworks